 The scarp classification (Figure 4) includes ESI Rankings 2A (clay scarps), 3B (sand scarps), and 8C (sheltered scarps).
 Scarps and steep slopes commonly are created by eroding bluffs that slump and are undercut by waves.
 They may represent natural shoreline features or they may form along mounds and embankments of dredged material.
 Scarps and steep slopes normally occur downwind of the prevailing winds where fetch across the bay and wave energy are greatest.
 Some scarps are fronted by narrow beaches and others are not.
 Whether or not there is a narrow beach depends on the activity of the bluff.
 Rapidly eroding bluffs have no beach and those where a major slump occurs may temporarily form a beach reworked from the slump material.
-A slumping bluff in Galveston Bay is shown in Figure 4a.
+A slumping bluff in Nueces Bay is shown in Figure 4a.

-High clay bluffs in the Galveston Bay system are found along east Trinity Bay.
-This bluff shore also includes locally isolated bulkheads, revetments, and piers.
-Elsewhere, clay scarps occur along west Trinity Bay, at Baytown, Lynchburg, and the Old River sites, along San Jacinto Bay, and West Galveston Bay.
-The West Galveston Bay bluffs are densely developed by homes that also are fronted by numerous coastal structures and piers.
+High clay bluffs in the Matagorda-Lavaca Bay system are found along the southwest shore near Alamo Beach.
+This bluff shore also includes bulkheads, revetments, and piers.
+Elsewhere, clay scarps occur along bluffs of Nueces Bay and Corpus Christi Bay, and some bluffs at Portland and along Ocean Drive of Corpus Christi are densely developed by homes that also are fronted by numerous coastal structures and piers.